MinShun1/medical-chatbot/README.md

 ## Future Development

-Potential improvements include:
+Potential improvements and extensions include:

-* Conversational retrieval with previous-turn context
-* Hybrid lexical and semantic retrieval
+* **Local LLM Integration**
+  Integrate a locally hosted language model through a local inference server or API, reducing dependency on external LLM APIs and enabling repeated inference without per-request external API usage.

+* **Conversational Retrieval**
+  Incorporate previous conversation turns into the retrieval process to support context-aware follow-up questions.

+* **Hybrid Retrieval**
+  Combine lexical keyword-based retrieval with semantic vector search to improve retrieval performance for both exact terms and semantically related queries.

-* Retrieval re-ranking
+* **Retrieval Re-ranking**
-* Improved document chunking strategies
-* Retrieval and generation evaluation metrics
-* OCR preprocessing and quality enhancement
-* Source attribution for retrieved documents
-* Document-level evidence visualization
+  Apply a dedicated re-ranking model to refine the initial retrieval results and improve the relevance of documents provided to the language model.

+* **Improved Document Chunking**
+  Experiment with document-level and section-aware chunking strategies to improve retrieval granularity and contextual relevance.

-* Hallucination and faithfulness evaluation
+* **Retrieval and Generation Evaluation**
+  Introduce quantitative evaluation metrics to assess retrieval relevance, answer quality, and overall RAG performance.

+* **OCR Preprocessing and Quality Enhancement** Improve image preprocessing and OCR pipelines to increase the quality and consistency of extracted medical information.

+* **Source Attribution**
+  Provide references to the retrieved medical documents used to generate each response.

+* **Evidence Visualization**
+  Display relevant document excerpts or extracted information as supporting evidence for generated answers.

+* **Hallucination and Faithfulness Evaluation** Evaluate whether generated responses are sufficiently grounded in the retrieved documents and identify potential hallucinations.

 ---

 ## Disclaimer